erdoukki/lede-insomnia/README.md

       1. It works for sure, it's not like Linksys WRT, that you need an USB-TTL cable…
 * RPI-3
   * https://cdn.corifeus.com/lede/17.01.4/targets/brcm2708/bcm2710/

-For Linksys the firmwares that start with ```insomnia-eduperez-mwlwifi``` worth trying, because your WIFI is will be flying.

 # Signatures